Intermittent Fasting and Time Restricted Eating — duration and timing

 Erratic Eating Patterns in Adults

 A landmark study from 2015 by circadian biologist Dr. Satchidananda Panda of Salk Institute had healthy, normal-weight adults who did not perform shift work track everything they ate each day for 21 days (3 weeks) by taking pictures of it using a smartphone app.
 The time-stamp on each photo enabled analyses of the time at which eating occurred.
-Participants were recruited through a newspaper advertisement, paper flyers, and online advertisements, and inclusion and exclusion criteria were determined by an online questionnaire and in-person interview.

 In contrast to the popular belief that most people eat three meals per day within a 12-hour interval, this study found that eating patterns are much more erratic and differ between weekdays and weekends.
+The amount of time spent eating each day approached 15 hours per day for half the people in the study, and the only time they were not eating was when they were sleeping.
+In addition, less than 25% of calories were eaten before noon, and more than 35% of calories were eaten after 6 PM.

 Supporting Time-Restricted Eating